 Move-Out Additional Information

 Storage is not available for bikes during the summer months.
 Do not leave bikes in buildings or on bike racks around the campus.
-Bikes left within residential buildings and surrounding areas after May 21, 2018, will be removed and stored at the owner’s expense.
+Bikes left within residential buildings and surrounding areas after May 19, 2020, will be removed.

 Remember to have your bike registered with Campus Police.